 She showed her then-fiancé, Alasdair Clarke, the designer’s website.
 “He could tell how much I loved her work and how it fit me and my personality.
 I let him take the reins deciding which ring, what colours, which stones, and loved the surprise of seeing what he chose for me.”

 Tip: Some places offer a loaner ring, especially custom jewellery design companies—Chan’s fiancé proposed with a loaner, which she wore until her ring was created.

-Kent says a friend who got engaged advised her prospective husband, “When you propose I’d like some say in what my ring looks like.”
+Getting it done Kent says a friend who got engaged advised her prospective husband, “When you propose I’d like some say in what my ring looks like.”
 He proposed using a family ring then they designed one collectively.

 She says another friend’s hubby-to-be bought just the diamond and proposed with that—the couple chose the ring design as one, a fitting symbol for their new life together.

 Tip: When relaxing together leave this page open on your tablet and trust him to do the deed flawlessly.